Consensys/EthOn/EthOn_glossary.md

 ### hasTxTrie
 Relates a Block to the trie that contains the data of the transactions contained in the Block.
 ## I
+### init
+An unlimited size byte array specifying the EVM-code for the account initialisation procedure.
+### isRuleEnabled

 ## J
 ## K
 ### knowsOfOmmer